aroute/cp4d35/README.md

 ./cli.sh
 ```

 5. Update the default repo.yaml file by inserting your entitlement key.
-The key is available via [Container software library on My IBM](https://myibm.ibm.com/products-services/containerlibrary).
-Source: [Obtaining the installation files](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=tasks-obtaining-installation-files).

-6. Create a variable for your entitlement key.
+Create a variable for your entitlement key.
 ```shell
 export entitlement_key=eyJhbGcxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```